JuliaDebug/Infiltrator.jl/README.md

     - `?`: Print this help text.
     - `@trace`: Print the current stack trace.
     - `@locals`: Print local variables.
+    - `@exfiltrate`: Save all local variables into the scratch pad.
     - `@toggle`: Toggle infiltrating at this `@infiltrate` spot (clear all with `Infiltrator.clear_disabled()`).
     - `@continue`: Continue to the next infiltration point or exit (shortcut: Ctrl-D).
     - `@exit`: Stop infiltrating for the remainder of this session and exit (on Julia versions prior to